StefanZander/lecture_notes/swcs/html/docs/organisation.md

     _"I am happy to offer more lectures e.g. in form of tutorials etc. about specific topics but those have to be requested by the students"_

-## Tutorials or Other In-Class Meetings
+## Tutorials and other In-Class Meetings
 - Will be provided on demand (--> need to be requested by students)
-- Attendance optional
+- Attendance is optional
 - Will be announced via email or in class beforehand
-- Provide practical and in-depth knowledge about relevant topics
+- Provide practical and in-depth knowledge about relevant topics that students can choose
-- Provides opportunities to
+- Provide opportunities to
-    - discuss open issues
+    - ...discuss open issues
-    - ask questions
+    - ...ask questions
-    - get feedback
+    - ...get feedback

 ## Submission of Results
-- All Milestones need to be submitted exclusively via the easychair system
+- All Milestones need to be submitted exclusively via the EasyChair system
     Link: <https://easychair.org/my/conference?conf=swcssose2019>
-- Please register yourself at the easychair system with your official student email-address (i.e., the one you use for the OBS system)
+- Please register yourself at the EasyChair system with your official student email-address (i.e., the one you use for the OBS system)
-    - Registration is needed to submit results and to prepare reviews for your colleagues' works
+    - Registration is needed to submit results and to prepare the reviews for your colleagues' works (--> see [Milestone #4](milestone4.md))

 !!! warning
     **Please Note**:
-    Email Submissions will *not* be accepted!
-All results need to be submitted via easychair.
+    Email submissions will *not* be accepted!
+All results need to be submitted via EasyChair.

 ## Grading